9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 Other functions in the API are also simple enough to have their behaviour fully described via properties.
-By doing so we can maintain an external, checkable description of the function\'s behaviour, so later changes won\'t break these basic invariants.
+By doing so we can maintain an external, checkable description of the function's behaviour, so later changes won't break these basic invariants.

 :::: captioned-content
 ::: caption